Physics-informed neural networks for parameter learning of wildfire spreading: Introduction

 Wildland fires represent instances of aggressive fire expansion with a profound impact on shaping the characteristics of biotic ecosystems.
 While they foster the natural survival of various life forms through nutrient cycling, habitat diversity, and seed germination, they also lead to disproportionate implications across multiple facets of living entities in both social, economic, and environmental domains \citep{NegarElhamiKhorasani2022,ACarvalho2011} due to their extreme progression rates.
 The climate crisis, exacerbated by greenhouse gas effects, global warming, and water scarcity, along with detrimental human interventions, including unfavorable land use at the wildland-urban interface (WUI) and increased forest flammability, highlight wildfires as an exceedingly frequent and severe disaster, confined to a finite set of trustworthy simulation software capable of predicting their spread.

 The primary focus of a holistic simulation tool should always prioritize human safety and the preservation of natural viability.
-As a very complex phenomenon, fire behavior models aim to anticipate the direction and intensity of fire spread rates by blending historical (offline) data with continuously evolving geospatial and environmental (online) data sources.
-However, the acquisition of online data during fire propagation presents significant challenges, such as sparsity and costliness.
-Thus, the incorporation of synthetic data generated by well-designed simulation models is essential.
+As a naturally complex phenomenon, fire behavior models primarily aim to anticipate the direction and intensity of fire spread rates by blending historical (offline) data with continuously evolving geospatial and environmental (online) data sources.
+However, the acquisition of online data during fire propagation presents significant challenges, such as incapacity, sparsity, and costliness.
+Therefore, incorporating synthetic data, along with actual data from past or ongoing wildfire events, into well-designed simulation software is essential.
 Despite significant efforts to develop a unified digital tool to interpret the multifaceted dynamics involved \citep{Goodrick2022, EPastor2003, Finney2013}, the extreme threat posed by wildfires remains an ongoing issue within the field of natural science.
-Accordingly, there is a growing demand for a deeper understanding of the core principles governing these natural processes \citep{FrankmanD2013}.
+Consequently, there is a growing demand for a deeper understanding of the core principles governing these natural processes \citep{FrankmanD2013}.